Notion vs ClickUp 2026: The Definitive Comparison (Features, Pricing & Verdict)

 Integrations

-ClickUp has the edge on raw integration count, with 200+ native integrations including Slack, GitHub, GitLab, Figma, Google Workspace, HubSpot, Salesforce, and Zoom.
-Its API is also well-documented and flexible.
+ClickUp edges ahead on raw integration count with 200+ native connections including Slack, GitHub, GitLab, Figma, Google Workspace, HubSpot, Salesforce, and Zoom.
+The API is solid and well-documented.

-Notion has caught up significantly.
-Native integrations now exceed 100, and the Notion API is mature and widely adopted — there's a thriving ecosystem of third-party tools that connect to Notion (Zapier, Make, Automate.io).
-Notion also has deeper integrations with tools like Slack and GitHub than it used to.
+Notion has caught up nicely.
+Native integrations now top 100, and the Notion API is mature with a thriving ecosystem of third-party tools building on it (Zapier, Make, Automate.io).
+Deeper integrations with Slack and GitHub have improved significantly.

-Both tools work well with Zapier and Make for custom workflows.
+Both work well with Zapier and Make for custom workflows.

-Winner: ClickUp — by a narrow margin, especially for engineering and sales teams that need CRM/dev tool integrations.
+Winner: ClickUp — Slight lead, especially for engineering and sales teams needing CRM and dev tool integrations.

 Pricing & Value

-ClickUp is cheaper on paper.
-At $7/user/month for the Unlimited plan, you get a remarkable amount of functionality.
-Notion's Plus plan at $10/user/month is solid but more expensive for comparable team features.
+On paper, ClickUp is the budget winner.
+At $7/user/month for Unlimited, you're getting a ton of functionality.
+Notion's Plus at $10/user/month costs more for comparable team features.

-However, the value equation shifts depending on your use case.
-If you mostly need docs and a knowledge base, Notion's free plan is incredibly generous — you might not need to pay at all.
-ClickUp's free plan is more restrictive (100MB storage, limited features).
+But here's the catch — the value equation shifts based on what you actually use.
+If you mainly need docs and a knowledge base, Notion's free plan is unbelievably generous.
+You might never pay a dime.
+ClickUp's free tier is tighter (100MB storage, fewer features).

-For AI features, ClickUp Brain is included in paid plans (at least basic functionality), while Notion AI is an add-on at roughly $8/user/month unless bundled with higher tiers.
-This can make Notion significantly more expensive for teams that want AI.
+For AI specifically, ClickUp Brain is included in paid plans (basic functionality anyway), while Notion AI is an add-on at roughly $8/user/month unless you bundle it with higher tiers.
+That can make Notion substantially pricier for teams wanting AI.

-Winner: ClickUp — Better value for teams, especially at the Unlimited tier.
-But Notion's free plan is better for individuals.
+Winner: ClickUp — Better value for teams, especially at Unlimited.
+Notion's free plan wins for individuals.

 Customer Support

-Neither tool is known for blazing-fast support, but both have improved.
+Neither is famous for lightning-fast support, though both have gotten better.

-ClickUp offers 24/7 support on all plans (including free), with priority support on Business and Enterprise.
-Response times have gotten better, though complex issues can still take a while.
+ClickUp offers 24/7 support across all plans (yes, even free), with priority support on Business and Enterprise.
+Response times have improved, though complex issues still need patience.

-Winner: ClickUp — 24/7 support on all plans is a meaningful advantage.
+Winner: ClickUp — 24/7 support on every plan makes a real difference.

 Mobile App

-Notion's mobile app is clean and functional.
-It mirrors the desktop experience well, with smooth editing, quick capture, and decent offline support (which was a major pain point that got fixed in 2025).
-It's genuinely useful for on-the-go note-taking and reference.
+Notion's mobile app is clean and usable.
+It mirrors the desktop experience well — smooth editing, quick capture, and much better offline support (this was a major pain point until 2025).
+It's genuinely helpful for grabbing notes and looking things up on the go.

-ClickUp's mobile app tries to pack the full desktop experience into a phone screen, and it shows.
-It's functional — you can manage tasks, update statuses, leave comments — but the complexity of ClickUp's interface doesn't translate perfectly to mobile.
-It works best for quick task updates rather than deep work.
+ClickUp's mobile app tries fitting the entire desktop experience onto a phone screen, and honestly, it shows.
+You can manage tasks, update statuses, and comment, but ClickUp's feature richness doesn't translate smoothly to mobile.
+It works best for quick updates rather than doing real work.

 Security & Compliance